keshavshivkumar/CircleofLife/reports/Agent5.md

 ## Observations

 - The agent performs decently well, considering the environment provides only partial information.
-- The win rate of the agent is on average _.
+- The win rate for 150 timesteps is on average 80.63333333%.
+- The loss rates are:
+    - 0% due to timeout.
+    - 19.36666667% due to death from predator.
-- The agent was able to identify the prey node correctly about _% of the timesteps
+- The agent was able to identify the predator node correctly about 58.0649433% of the timesteps.

 ## Inference

 - Not knowing where the predator significantly affects the success of the agent, since knowing where the predator means that the agent moves precisely away from the predator.
+- Figuring out the position of the predator is easier than the prey, since its choice of movement is not completely random.